 Children and adolescents have special development considerations in their treatment of orthopaedic-related conditions, such as bowlegs, clubfoot, scoliosis (curvature of the spine), flatfoot, intoeing, and knock knee.

-Our specialists in the Pediatric Orthopaedic Surgery department at the Children's Hospital at Dartmouth-Hitchcock (CHaD) treat orthopaedic conditions, but also provide treatment, education, and follow-up of all acute trauma and injury.
+Our specialists in the Pediatric Orthopaedic Surgery department at the Children's Hospital at Dartmouth Hitchcock Medical Center treat orthopaedic conditions, but also provide treatment, education, and follow-up of all acute trauma and injury.

 Latest treatments and procedures